StevenTammen/hugo-preprocessor/README.md

 And then set up references to automatically include exactly the content I want, and have it update seamlessly *everywhere* whenever I update it in its source location.

 Oh, and to make things robust, we need to elegantly handle when header names change too (make it easy to update references broken by renaming headers -- compare links breaking on the internet).
 It will be unavoidable, but we can make it less painful to deal with with some thought.
 At least I would imagine so.

-### Automatically building aggregation pages, without even needing explicit includes (as in the above API)

-There are advantages to keeping page size down.
-It is faster for users (smaller page sizes mean faster load times).
-It is generally easier to skim through a table of contents that only contains 5 things than one that contains 40.
-You get the idea.

-However, it can also be useful to be able to skim through larger pages that are aggregations of content: sometimes you might want to be able to see the wider context of how things are laid out.
-To do that, you'll need to be able to see information about more than one page at a time.

-Which content you smash together shouldn't be arbitrary, though.
-For the aggregation to make sense, it must help organize things for you in some semantically-useful way.

-Eventually I'll be more specific about these things, but for now suffice it to say that the most useful aggregations of content draw their guiding organizational principle from either topics ("reviews of backpacks" might have multiple backpack reviews, e.g.), or time ("random rambling pages from 2022").

 <!--